xthepoet/pyBingSearchAPI/README.md

 Get your API key from http://www.bing.com/developers/

-For the Bing Search API schema, go to http://www.bing.com/developers/ Click on Bing Search API.
-Then download the Bing API Schema Guide (which is oddly a Word document)
+For the Bing Search API schema, go to http://www.bing.com/developers/ Click on Bing Search API, then download the Bing API Schema Guide (which is oddly a Word document)

 The parameters are just accepted as a dictionary.
 Note from the documentation quotations are required for some filters.